Doctor Who - Episode 12.02 - Spyfall Part 2 - Review

 Let's hope the rest of the season stays on par with the premiere!

-Doctor Who airs Sundays on BBC One and BBC America.
+Doctor Who airs Sundays exclusively on BBC One and BBC America.